Redington Path #7 10′ Fly Rod: Why I love it as a mini Spey Rod.

 Could this be the best Value in a mini Spey Rod on the Market?

 This particular Redington Path is a straight forward rod.
-The Redington Path 10′ #7 with an OPST Commando Groove Skagit head of 275 grains is amazing.
+The Redington Path 10′ #7 with an OPST Commando, or Commando Groove Skagit head of 225 to 250 grains is amazing.
 I’m still trying to figure out if I was thrilled with the fact that almost kept up with my Beulah Classic 12’7″ 7/8 Classic two hander and a 500 grain Skagit head for covering water.
 Kind of.
 Factoring in payload and all that stuff the bigger Spey rod can do it’s not much of a contest.
 But I covered a ton of water with this little guy.

 Budget Rod?
 You might not know it if you ever watched it in the hands of a capable caster or felt it for yourself!